Deja2304/phase-4-project/README.md

 ## Data
 We use the [MovieLens data set](https://grouplens.org/datasets/movielens/).
-This data set (ml-latest-small) includes 5-star rating and free-text tagging activity.
-It contains 102,377ratings and 3,476 tag applications across 9,742 movies.
-A total of 610 users created these ratings between March 29, 1996, and September 24, 2018.
+This data set (ml-latest-small) contains 102,377 ratings (5-star rating) and 3,476 tag applications created between March 29, 1996, and September 24, 2018.
+A total of 610 users and 9,742 movies are included.

+The data set also includes movie genres (Action, Adventure, Animation, Children’s, Comedy, Crime, Documentary, Drama, Fantasy, Film-Noir, Horror, Musical, Mystery, Romance, Sci-Fi, Thriller, War, Western, and (no genres listed)).

 All users had rated at least 20 movies.
 No demographic information is provided.